2009-2037 Stainsbury Ave rezoning application

 Has any environmental assessment been done on the site?
 In the time that Cedar Cottage Garden has occupied the site and the area under the SkyTrain, there have been a number of native bee counts.
 About 7 species of bumble bee were recorded, which is a significant concentration.
 The garden was planted with species that support native bees of all kinds, particularly ground-dwellers which favour north-facing slopes.
 The immediate climate will be significantly altered by the shadowing of the proposed building.
 What steps have been taken to ensure that pollinators are protected?

-P. H. Finch asked about 2 years ago
+P. H. Finch asked almost 3 years ago

 An environmental assessment is not a requirement for this rezoning application, however landscape and urban design staff have been made aware of your comments and questions relating to the presence of pollinators on the site.
 Through the project review process, and in particular as design development progresses during the development permit stage, landscape and urban design could provide conditions relating to supporting pollinators on the site.